PaNaVTEC/Clean-Contacts/Readme.md

 #CleanContacts [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-CleanContacts-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/1649)

-Clean contacts is a sample repository to illustrate Clean architecture in Android.
+Clean contacts is a sample localGateway to illustrate Clean architecture in Android.
 It has also many other details that hopefully will be useful too.

 ##Speaks
 I gave a talk in Salamanca (Spain) about this implementation, here is the video: [Spanish] (https://www.youtube.com/watch?v=Co8bJq_zbSQ&t=46m42s)